 What is KCGS?

 The Kinase Chemogenomic Set (KCGS) v1.0 is a collection of 188 well-annotated small molecule ATP-competitive inhibitors that were produced in drug discovery programs targeting protein kinases.
-Each inhibitor has been profiled for activity against 400 human kinases.
-Each inhibitor has a Kd <100 nM for its target kinase with a selectivity index S10 <0.04 at 1 µM.
+Each inhibitor has been profiled for binding against 400 human kinases at DiscoverX.
+Each inhibitor has a Kd < 100 nM for its target kinases with a selectivity index S10 < 0.04 at 1 µM.
 In total, KCGS indexes 212 human kinases including many poorly studied (dark) kinases.
 KCGS is available from the SGC in aliquots of 1 µL of a 10 mM solution in DMSO.

 How do I obtain KCGS?

 Detailed instructions for requesting the set are posted here.

 Requesting the set is a 3 step process:

 Step 1: Fill out the KCGS web form